jimkropa/misc.corlib/README.md

 ## Documentation

-Is in the form of a compiled help file, and within the code itself.
+Is in the form of a [compiled help file](https://github.com/jimkropa/misc.corlib/blob/master/docs/Help/MiscCorLib.chm), and inline within the code itself.
+It will be included in Visual&nbsp;Studio intellisense if the XML documentation comment file <tt>misc.corlib.XML</tt> is included adjacent to the reference.